hoteia/groovy-twitter-followers/README.md

 <i>if there is no -Dmode=??, the script will clean and add.</i>

-### Followback tweet
+### Followback

 - Post a tweet with some key words about followback
 <pre>groovy -classpath classpath -DrootScriptDir="YOUR_PROJECT_PATH" -Dcontext=MY_TWITTER_ACCOUNT twitter4j-followback-tweet-management.groovy</pre>

-- follow some Tweeter accounts about followback
+- Follow some Tweeter accounts about followback
 <pre>groovy -classpath classpath -DrootScriptDir="YOUR_PROJECT_PATH" -Dcontext=MY_TWITTER_ACCOUNT twitter4j-followback-users.groovy</pre>